aghaalikhan/fractal-groups/README.md

 How to run api:
 - Restore database back up using "dbbackup"
 - Load the FractalGroupsApi.sln which can be found in FractalGroupsApi folder in Visual studio
+- Change the connection string in appsettings.json (It has machine name in it just change it to current machine host name)
 - F5 to run in Debug

 Notes: